PersonalClientCare/flutter_desktop_scanner/README.md

 ### MacOS

 ## Using the plugin
 Because the scanning process for devices, as well as the literal scanning, takes some time the plugin is based on `EventChannels`. `EventChannels` are like `MethodChannels` but for streams, which allow for getting data from native platforms via a stream.
-Because of that you always have to get a stream refrence before initiating an action.
+Because of that you always have to get a stream reference before initiating an action.

 Here's how to get devices: